ekmsystems/serilog-enrichers-http-context-info/README.md

 The package includes:
  * `WithAnonymousId()` - adds the `AnonymousId` from the current HttpContext.
  * `WithApplicationPath()` - adds the `ApplicationPath` from the current HttpContext.
- * `WithAppRelativeCurrentExecutionFilePath()` - adds the `AppRelativeCurrentExecutionFilePath` from the current HttpContext.
  * `WithContentEncoding()` - adds the `ContentEncoding` from the current HttpContext.
  * `WithContentLength()` - adds the `ContentLength` from the current HttpContext.
  * `WithContentType()` - adds the `ContentType` from the current HttpContext.